-Our society is changing, youngsters in this computer driven age have been brought up on emails and ecards.
-Greetings to friends and families alike are sent via sites such as facebook.
-Recently, a company helping youngsters to gain vital work experience found that some teenagers barely knew how to address an envelope.
-But why would they? almost all of their communication needs are met online through social sites like Twitter, Instagram and Facebook.
+Our society is changing, youngsters in this computer-driven age have been brought up on emails and ecards.
+We now sent greetings to friends and families alike via social media sites such as Facebook.
+Recently, a company known for helping youngsters to gain vital work experience found that some teenagers barely knew how to address an envelope.
+But why would they?
+Almost all of their communication needs are met online through social platforms like Twitter, Instagram and Facebook.

 I guess some of us will continue the tradition, even if we must deliver the cards in person.
-Change is inevitable, but some traditions should be preserved, the answer is often a compromise between old and new.
-We need something that is innovative but still retains the old values.
+While I'm aware that change is inevitable, I still believe that we need to preserve some traditions.
+I guess the answer is often a compromise between old and new.
+We need something that is innovative but can still retain a few of the old values.

-The tradition of sending commercially printed Christmas cards is actually a relatively new phenomenon that began in London in 1843.
-Prior to this, handwritten holiday greetings were exchanged first by hand from person to person, then later through the post.
+The tradition of sending commercially printed Christmas cards is a relatively new phenomenon; it began in London in 1843.
+Before this time, handwritten holiday greetings were exchanged first by hand from person to person, then later through the post.
 By 1822, the U.S. postal system was buckling under the massive weight of Christmas cards.
 That year, the Superintendent of Mails in Washington D.C., complained that he needed to take on an extra sixteen mailmen to cope with the high volume of Christmas mail.

 The superintendent's problem worsened with the marketing of beautiful commercial cards.
 The first Christmas card specifically designed for sale was by the London artist John Calcott Horsley.
-Horsley was commissioned to design the card by the wealthy British businessman, Sir Henry Cole, who wanted something special that he could send to his friends and business acquaintances to wish them a "Merry Christmas."
+Horsley was commissioned to create the greeting card by the wealthy British businessman, Sir Henry Cole, who wanted something special that he could send to his friends and business acquaintances to wish them a 'Merry Christmas.'
 Sir Henry Cole was the chief organiser of the Great Exhibition, pioneer of the penny post and founder of the Victoria and Albert Museum.
 One of Sir Henry's first Christmas card, which he sent to his grandmother recently sold at auction for £22,500.

 As sales of traditional Christmas cards continue to fall, those of us who still relish giving and receiving greetings card are looking for something special this year, and I think I've found just the right site.
 The Dog's DooDahs is refreshingly different, and a lot of fun.